Equim-chan/mjai-reviewer/README.md

     -d, --akochan-dir <DIR>        Specify the directory of akochan.
 This will serves as the working directory of akochan process.
 Default value is the directory in which --akochan-exe is specified -e, --akochan-exe <EXE>        Specify the executable file of akochan.
-Default value "akochan/system.exe" --download-out <FILE>      Save the downloaded tenhou.net/6 format log to FILE when --tenhou-id is specified -i, --in-file <FILE>           Specify a tenhou.net/6 format log file to review.
+Default value "akochan/system.exe" -i, --in-file <FILE>           Specify a tenhou.net/6 format log file to review.
 If FILE is "-" or empty, read from stdin
-        --mjai-out <FILE>          Save the transformed mjai format log to FILE -o, --out-file <FILE>          Specify the output file for generated HTML report.
+        --mjai-out <FILE>          Save the transformed mjai format log to FILE.
+If FILE is "-", write to stdout -o, --out-file <FILE>          Specify the output file for generated HTML report.
 If FILE is "-" or empty, write to stdout
     -c, --tactics-config <FILE>    Specify the tactics config file for akochan.
 Default value "tactics.json" -t, --tenhou-id <ID>           Specify a Tenhou log ID to review, overriding --in-file.
 For example: 2019050417gm- 0029-0000-4f2a8622
+        --tenhou-out <FILE>        Save the downloaded tenhou.net/6 format log to FILE when --tenhou-id is specified.
+If FILE is "-", write to stdout
 ```

 ## Acknowledgment